Jared-Glenn/Lastborn/README.md

 - Fragments of First Breath might be possible.
 Maybe they're like manifestations of his creative spirit.
 - Consider Asteib Ni.
 If he disappeared after making the hangmen, why continue with this?
 Seems like there should be a good twist here or else Asteib Ni begins to look like a fool.
 - Asteib Ni seems like he should be revealed to be a mastermind.
+- **I think the frog-snails should be revealed villains.**
+- Asteib Ni decided that souls could be a helper, but intends to win by CONVINCING the frong-snails to side with the Lastborn and whistlers.
+- The frog-snails are agents of Asteib Ni at the beginning.

 ### Three Factions?
 No air, but maybe tech and magic?